donlaiq/cryptofxwallet/README.md

 What is Crypto FX Wallet?
 -------------------------

-Crypto FX Wallet is a layer working above the command line wallet of a crypto node.<br/>
+Crypto FX Wallet is a layer working above the command line wallet of a crypto node.
+It handles just a limited subset of all the available commands.<br/>
 It should work on Bitcoin and all the cryptocoins derivated from it, like Bitcoin Cash, ZCash, Bitcoin Gold... maybe for BCHABC and BCHSV too.

 <br/><br/>